-Soon, I got greedy and wanted more.
 Late 2017, I left work to go see some parts of the world with a small backpack (not a mistake) and wing tip shoes (mistake).
-It was a mousy version of Into the Wild – I burnt my money differently.
+It was a mousy version of Into the Wild.
+I burnt my money on the London Underground.

 What started as a child’s scribbling pad eventually led to an ability to color within the confines of a boundary.
 That boundary took the form of simple philosophies.
-Less infinite existential who am I, and more confined wisdom in everyday ordinariness.
+Less infinite existential who am I’s, and more exploring the confined wisdom in everyday ordinariness.
 Things such as: What can a pigeon teach you about originality?
 How do you make a complete fool of creativity?
 How can Nietzsche and his mustachio help you discover your life’s purpose?
 You see, not exactly the Pacific Ocean of philosophies.

 The blog is not a journal.
 The essays written here are for each other, for parts of us that are not so different and still so unique.
 I am complicit in adding to the onslaught of information already out there.
 And I know you have important stuff to do.
 Ergo, I am rigorous about what I put out on the blog.
-Posting once a week gives me enough space to carve out only the most significant part of the labor and pretend I am not lazy.
+Posting essays only when they are ready gives me enough space to carve out only the most significant part of the labor and pretend I am not lazy.
 I hope you find it useful.

 One more thing.
 Actually, four more:

 A blog is not a substitute for books.
 Especially, not this one.
-Between the two, spend your one wild and precious life reading the books you like.
+Between the two, spend your one wild and precious life reading books.
 This blog is meant to be a salubrious break, a weekend getaway of reflections; or to go back the chips metaphor, a guilt-free snack; perhaps even a perfect alternative when someone tells you, “I’ll be there in like 3 minutes, or max 4 – surely 5!”